Parental abuse by children: Intervention

 While intervention is an option, it may not always work.
-There are times when the child does have a mental illness that does not allow the child, adolescent or teenager to understand what is exactly happening.
-Therefore, the individual acts out their emotions the only way they understand.
-This can present itself as violence, emotional abuse, destructive behaviors such as destroying personal property or self bodily injury.
+There are times when the child has a mental illness that does not allow them, adolescent or teenager, to understand what exactly is happening.
+Therefore, they act out their emotions the only way they know.
+This can present itself as violence, emotional abuse, destructive behavior, such as destroying personal property or self-harm.
 The United States currently protects abused children using Courts, Child Protective Services and other agencies.
 The US also has Adult Protective Services which is provided to abused, neglected, or exploited older adults and adults with significant disabilities.
 There are no agencies or programs that protect parents from abusive children, adolescents or teenagers other than giving up their parental rights to the state they live in.

+Lastly, the quality of family relationships directly influences child-to-parent violence, with power-assertive discipline playing a mediating role in this connection.
+It appears that the emotional aspect and overall quality of family relationships are pivotal factors in preventing violent behaviors.